“The closest thing you can find to a sure thing”

 But you don’t even have to pay that.

 If you act now, you can have a special introductory rate.

 That’s correct.
-YOU SAVE over $250.00 for full digital delivery of this one-of-a-kind advisory.
+YOU SAVE $300.00 for full digital delivery of this one-of-a-kind advisory.

 And you get our three, ground-breaking reports Why Spinoffs are Superior to IPOs, How our Takeover Target Rating Can Make You Money and Follow the Activists.